Fleckism/SecurityPlus/SecurityPlus/14 C Secure Coding Practices.md

 It is important that code be well-documented, to assist the efforts of multiple programmers working on the same project. **Well-documented code is also easier to analyze #Ops, however, which may assist the development of attack**s.
 Code can be made difficult to analyze #Ops by using an **obfuscator**, which is software that randomizes the names of variables, constants, functions, and procedures, removes comments and white space, and performs other operations to make the compiled code physically and mentally difficult to read and follow.
 This sort of technique might be used to make reverse engineering an application more difficult and as a way of disguising malware code.
 # STATIC CODE ANALYSIS

 Development is only one stage in the software life cycle.
-A new release of an application or automation script should be audited to ensure that it meets the goals of [[confidentiality]], [[integrity]], and [[[My linked notes/Availability]]]] critical to any secure computer system.
+A new release of an application or automation script should be audited to ensure that it meets the goals of [[confidentiality]], [[integrity]], and [[Availability]] critical to any secure computer system.

 Static code analysis (or source code analysis) is performed against the application code before it is packaged as an executable process.
 The analysis software must support the programming language used by the source code.
-The software will scan the source code for signatures of known issues, such as [[OWASP]] Top 10 Most Critical Web Application Security Risks or injection vulnerabilities generally.
+The software will scan the source code for signatures of known issues, such as [[OWASP]] Top 10 Most Critical Web Application Security Risks or injection [[vulnerability|vulnerabilities]] generally.
 NIST maintains a list of source code analyzers and their key features ([samate.nist.gov/index.php/Source_Code_Security_Analyzers.html](https://samate.nist.gov/index.php/Source_Code_Security_Analyzers.html)).

 Human analysis of software source code is described as a manual code review.
 It is important that the code be reviewed by developers (peers) other than the original coders to try to identify oversights, mistaken assumptions, or a lack of knowledge or experience.
 It is important to establish a collaborative environment in which reviews can take place effectively.
 # DYNAMIC CODE ANALYSIS

-Static code review techniques will not reveal vulnerabilities that might exist in the runtime environment, such as exposure to race conditions or unexpected user input.
+Static code review techniques will not reveal [[vulnerability|vulnerabilities]] that might exist in the runtime environment, such as exposure to race conditions or unexpected user input.
 Dynamic analysis means that the application is tested under "real world" conditions using a staging environment.

 **Fuzzing is a means of testing that an application's input validation routines work well.** Fuzzing means that the test or vulnerability scanner generates large amounts of deliberately invalid and/or random input and records the responses made by the application.
 This is a form of "stress testing" that can reveal how robust the application is.
 There are generally three types of fuzzers, representing different ways of injecting manipulated input into the application: